Xyrus2000/ChessBridge/README.md

 These are the parameters (with sample values) and value ranges that the engine recognizes all of them are optional EXCEPT for opk and default.
 For the opk value, as far as I can tell you only need to get this once from the chessmaster application and it will work for everything else.
 Just in case you want to create a personality by hand. :)

-cm_parm opk=586126    //OPK value.
+//OPK value.
 Required.
-cm_parm default       //Sets the personality with defaults.
-Required. cm_parm mycc=120      //Weighting of controlling the center for the engine.
-Range 0-200 (100 is normal) cm_parm opcc=120      //Weighting of opponent controlling the center.
-Range 0-200 (100 is normal) cm_parm mymob=120     //Weighting of mobility for the engine.
-Range 0-200 (100 is normal) cm_parm opmob=120     //Weighting of opponent controlling the center.
-Range 0-200 (100 is normal) cm_parm myks=90       //Weighting of king safety for the engine.
-Range 0-200 (100 is normal) cm_parm opks=90       //Weighting of opponent king safety.
-Range 0-200 (100 is normal) cm_parm mypp=100      //Weighting of passed pawns for the engine.
-Range 0-200 (100 is normal) cm_parm oppp=100      //Weighting of passed pawns for the opponent.
-Range 0-200 (100 is normal) cm_parm mypw=110      //Weighting of engine pawn weakness.
-Range 0-200 (100 is normal) cm_parm oppw=110      //Weighting of opponent pawn weakness.
-Range 0-200 (100 is normal) cm_parm cfd=-100      //Contempt for draw.
-Range -500-500 (0 is normal) cm_parm sop=35        //Strength of play.
-Range 0-100 (50 is "average")
+cm_parm opk=586126
+//Sets the personality with defaults.
+Required. cm_parm default
+//Weighting of controlling the center for the engine.
+Range 0-200 (100 is normal) cm_parm mycc=120
+//Weighting of opponent controlling the center.
+Range 0-200 (100 is normal) cm_parm opcc=120
+//Weighting of mobility for the engine.
+Range 0-200 (100 is normal) cm_parm mymob=120
+//Weighting of opponent controlling the center.
+Range 0-200 (100 is normal) cm_parm opmob=120
+//Weighting of king safety for the engine.
+Range 0-200 (100 is normal) cm_parm myks=90
+//Weighting of opponent king safety.
+Range 0-200 (100 is normal) cm_parm opks=90
+//Weighting of passed pawns for the engine.
+Range 0-200 (100 is normal) cm_parm mypp=100
+//Weighting of passed pawns for the opponent.
+Range 0-200 (100 is normal) cm_parm oppp=100
+//Weighting of engine pawn weakness.
+Range 0-200 (100 is normal) cm_parm mypw=110
+//Weighting of opponent pawn weakness.
+Range 0-200 (100 is normal) cm_parm oppw=110
+//Contempt for draw.
+Range -500-500 (0 is normal) cm_parm cfd=-100
+//Strength of play.
+Range 0-100 (50 is "average") cm_parm sop=35
-cm_parm avd=0         //Agreesive vs. Defensive.
-Range -100-100 (0 is balanced)
+//Agreesive vs. Defensive.
+Range -100-100 (0 is balanced) cm_parm avd=0
-cm_parm rnd=25        //Randomness.
+//Randomness.
 Range 0-100 (0 no random moves, 100 pretty crazy)
+cm_parm rnd=25
-cm_parm sel=6         //Selective search limit.
-Range 0-16 (16 being strongest)
+//Selective search limit.
+Range 0-16 (16 being strongest) cm_parm sel=6
-cm_parm md=99         //Max search depth.
-Range 1-99 (99 being max depth)
+//Max search depth.
+Range 1-99 (99 being max depth) cm_parm md=99
-cm_parm tts=16777216  //Transposition table size in bytes.
-Range is 0 to 512*1024*1024 bytes
+//Transposition table size in bytes.
+Range is 0 to 2^28 bytes (must be a power of 2)
+//For values other than 0, the Formula is 2^18+i where i is 1 to 10 (min 512KB, max 256MB)
+cm_parm tts=16777216
-cm_parm myp=10        //Pawn weighting for the engine.
-Range 0-150 (15 is normal, 150 means you cuddle your pawns at night) cm_parm opp=10        //Pawn weighting for the opponent.
-Range 0-150 (15 is normal) cm_parm myn=30        //Knight weighting for engine.
-Range 0-150 (30 is normal)
+//Pawn weighting for the engine.
+Range 0-150 (15 is normal, 150 means you cuddle your pawns at night) cm_parm myp=10
+//Pawn weighting for the opponent.
+Range 0-150 (15 is normal) cm_parm opp=10
+//Knight weighting for engine.
+Range 0-150 (30 is normal) cm_parm myn=30
-cm_parm opn=30        //Knight weighting for opponent.
-Range 0-150 (30 is normal)
+//Knight weighting for opponent.
+Range 0-150 (30 is normal) cm_parm opn=30
-cm_parm myb=30        //Bishop weighting for the engine.
-Range 0-150 (30 is normal)
+//Bishop weighting for the engine.
+Range 0-150 (30 is normal) cm_parm myb=30
-cm_parm opb=30        //Bishop weighting for the opponent.
-Range 0-150 (30 is normal)
+//Bishop weighting for the opponent.
+Range 0-150 (30 is normal) cm_parm opb=30
-cm_parm myr=90        //Rook weighting for the engine.
-Range 0-150 (50 is normal)
+//Rook weighting for the engine.
+Range 0-150 (50 is normal) cm_parm myr=90
-cm_parm opr=90        //Rook weighting for the opponent.
-Range 0-150 (50 is normal)
+//Rook weighting for the opponent.
+Range 0-150 (50 is normal) cm_parm opr=90
-cm_parm myq=90        //Queen weighting for the engine.
-Range 0-150 (90 is normal)
+//Queen weighting for the engine.
+Range 0-150 (90 is normal) cm_parm myq=90
-cm_parm opq=90        //Queen weighting for the opponent.
-Range 0-150 (90 is normal)
+//Queen weighting for the engine.
+Range 0-150 (90 is normal) cm_parm opq=90

 You can get the actual hex offsets and structure of the CMP file by looking in the source.